vviguie/hugo-website/content/courses/GETEC/session5.md

   - [In French] The [report](https://www.senat.fr/espace_presse/actualites/201905/adaptation_de_la_france_aux_changements_climatiques_a_lhorizon_2050.html) of the French Senate of the country readiness to cope with climate impacts
   - [The 2021 report of the French High Panel for the Climate](https://www.hautconseilclimat.fr/publications/rapport-annuel-2021-renforcer-lattenuation-engager-ladaptation/)
 - To get information on adaptation strategies in various cities, [C40 Cities: Adaptation Data Explorer (Interactive Map)](https://www.c40knowledgehub.org/s/article/Adaptation-Data-Explorer-City?language=en_US).
 - Knowledge on resilience and disaster risk management on World Bank's [Global Facility for Disaster Reduction and Recovery](https://www.gfdrr.org/en/knowledge-hub) website.
+You can especially read [Adaptation Principles : A Guide for Designing Strategies for Climate Change Adaptation and Resilience](https://openknowledge.worldbank.org/handle/10986/34780).
 - To know more on the public park Enghaveparken (Copenhagen) that I use as an example, [a video presentation of the project](https://www.youtube.com/watch?v=e5gjLW2PRfs).

 ## References cited in the videos